 Supported social media platforms and streaming video services we tested include:

-Facebook, YouTube, Twitter, Twitch, Dailymotion, Vimeo, Ustream, Kaltura, Verizon, Limelight, Brightcove, Teradek Core, Dacast, Wowza Cloud, and Akamai.
+Facebook, YouTube, Twitter/X, Twitch, Dailymotion, Vimeo, Kaltura, Edgio, Limelight, Brightcove, IBM, Microsoft Teams, Teradek Core, Dacast, Wowza Video, and Akamai.

 If you have questions about this article log in to the Videolinq customer portal and post a support ticket request.